Modeling Task Effects in Human Reading with Neural Network-based Attention: General Discussion

-The Tradeoff Hypothesis makes the key prediction that reading strategy is task-specific: the allocation of attention depends on the tradeoff between economy and accuracy, which can differ from task to task.
+A key prediction follows from the Tradeoff Hypothesis: reading behavior is task-specific, as the tradeoff between economy and accuracy can differ from task to task.
 Experiment~1 tested this prediction in an eye-tracking experiment on newspaper text: In the No Preview condition, participants read the text and then answered a question about it.
-In the Preview condition, they first see the question, then read the text, and then answered the question.
+In the Preview condition, they first saw the question, then read the text, and then answered the question.
 In the Preview condition, participants read faster and skipped more, but achieved higher answer accuracy compared to the No Preview condition.
 Participants were also sensitive to the task relevance of words: In the No Preview condition, they spent more time reading words that were part of named entities (which are potential answers); in the Preview condition, they instead spent more time on words that were part of the answer (checking that they have found the answer).
 This provides evidence that reading strategy depends on whether participants perform a task that is similar to standard reading (No Preview), or an information seeking task (Preview).

 The aim of Modeling Study~2 was to design and evaluate a computational model that captures the reading behavior observed in Experiment~1.
-We achieved this by developing a new version of NEAT which incorporated a task module that performs question answering.
-We analyzed the skipping behavior of the revised model and found the same effects as in the human data, including the interaction of preview condition and named entity status and answer word status.
+We achieved this by developing a modified version of NEAT which incorporated a task module that performs question answering.
+We analyzed the skipping behavior of the revised model and found that it predicted both the main effect of task condition and the interactions of task with word frequency and named entity status observed in Experiment~1.
 This indicates that NEAT is able to develop task-based reading strategies that mimic those found in human readers.
-In further analysis, we evaluated NEAT fixation probabilities against the reading times from Experiment~1 and found that they significantly improve model fit for total time.